TheHaskor/GitAPI/README.md

 # GitAPI
-Python webservice to get all branches from Git - even with pagination and authentication
+Python webservice to get all branches from Git - even with pagination and authentication.

 For when you need all branches from github and the API only gets you 100 per page.
 This JSON webservice combine all pages from a given repository (via header) into a nice format.